tph123qwe/CW2025/README.md

 Implemented but Not Working Properly: None

 Features Not Implemented:
-- Music
+- Music (took way too long)
-- Multiplayer
+- Multiplayer (way too difficult and not worth it)

 New Java Classes:
-PausePanel.java
+PausePanel.java (for the Pause Menu to be implemented)

 Modified Java Classes:
 RandomBrickGenerator.java
 EventType.java
 GameController.java
 GameOverPanel.java